The Viral Pokémon Go Game Is Out Of Control

 The game has gone viral, with everyone from parents to kids and college students geeking out over catching the little monsters.
-Since launching in the App Store and on Google Play earlier this week, Pokémon Go has become the top-downloaded and highest revenue-grossing iPhone app in the U.S. Not a bad comeback.
+Since launching in the App Store and on Google Play earlier this week, Pokémon Go has become the top-downloaded and highest revenue-grossing iPhone app in the U.S. (U.K. release date TBC).
+Not a bad comeback.

 Pokémon Go is different from your typical smartphone game.
 Instead of staying on your screen, it's brought what was, for many millennials, a beloved childhood game into a very 21st-century world.
 The game uses augmented reality a to place the Pokémon in your life.
 You have to walk around to play the GPS-based game, seeking out critters like Abra and Electabuzz and "throwing" Poké Balls to capture them.
 You're walking down the street and — bam! — there's Ekans.